nerdo/js-routing/README.md

 `NavigationTarget` objects have the following properties:

-  * `path` - The path that the object represents.
+  * `id` - The identifier that the object represents.
 This could be absolute or relative.
   * `[replace]` - Optional: Whether the target replaces the state in history; defaults to `false`.
-  * `[relativeTo]` - Present if `path` is relative: The path that `path` is relative to.
+  * `[relativeTo]` - Present if `id` is relative: The identifier that `id` is relative to.
 This will always be absolute.
   * `[params]` - Optional: An object with parameters for the route; defaults to `{}`.

 It should return the path or a `NavigationTarget` object that the router should navigate to, or a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that will resolve to either.